Mr-Whiskerss/Azure-CIS-Benchmark-Assessment-Auto/README.md

-# Azure-CIS-Benchmark-Assessment-Auto
+# Azure CIS Benchmark Assessment

-A single-file Bash tool that audits an Azure subscription against the [CIS Microsoft Azure Foundations Benchmark](https://www.cisecurity.org/benchmark/azure) and produces a pentest-ready report in both HTML and JSON.
+A single-file Bash tool that audits an Azure subscription against the [CIS Microsoft Azure Foundations Benchmark **v6.0.0**](https://www.cisecurity.org/benchmark/azure) and produces a pentest-ready report in both HTML and JSON.
 Every check captures the exact command run and its raw output as a traceable evidence artifact.

 Built for read-only security assessments — it makes no changes to the target environment.

+## Benchmark coverage

+Checks map to controls in the **CIS Microsoft Azure Foundations Benchmark v6.0.0**, across its nine sections: Identity & Access Management, Microsoft Defender for Cloud, Storage Accounts, Database Services, Logging & Monitoring, Networking, Virtual Machines, Key Vault, and AppService.

+Control IDs in the report follow v6.0.0 numbering (e.g. Defender plans at `2.1.x`, SQL at `4.1.x`).
+Some IDs use `.x` to denote a section-level or Manual control where no single automated check maps one-to-one.
+Checks prefixed **`EXT-`** are extended checks that provide security value but have no direct CIS control (e.g. Azure Firewall presence, AKS RBAC, resource locks) — these are clearly distinguished in the report.
+See [CIS_v6_MAPPING.md](CIS_v6_MAPPING.md) for the full control mapping.

+> This tool maps to CIS controls but is not a certified CIS assessment and does not replace the official [CIS-CAT](https://www.cisecurity.org/cybersecurity-tools/cis-cat-pro) tooling.

 ## Features